 1. When the team starts work on a product

-These discussions lead to decisions that set the track for the team, on which they will stay for a considerable period of time.
+These discussions lead to decisions that set the track for the team, on which they will stay for a considerable period.

 As a coach, you need to have the team have a good launch, increasing the chances the track they choose will be one that will push for team performance, motivation, and commitment.
-If the launch is successful, the team becomes a real, bounded social system, from just some names on a list.
+If the launch is successful, the team becomes a natural, bounded social system from just some names on a list.

 According to Hackman, the team shouldn’t focus on the approach they will have to reach their objective.
-Research showed that teams that did it were less effective than the ones that focused on the above – a successful launch, getting the team bounded and creating collective engagement.
+Research showed that teams that did it were less effective than the ones that concentrated on the above – a successful launch, getting the team bound and creating collective engagement.
 So you should not consider the “how” in your preliminary interventions.

 2. Midpoint through the delivery of the product

-As mentioned, Hackman considers that strategy discussions are an unnatural act when a team is just starting to work in that format.
-Members have to log in some actual experience, to work on the task together before they can have a discussion on what’s the best approach to go about their task.
+As mentioned, Hackman considers strategy discussions unnatural when a team is just starting to work in that form.
+Instead, members have to log in with some experience to work on the task together before discussing the best approach to go about their task.

-And that’s why the midpoint is a good opportunity for coaching interventions that invite the team to reflect on their performance strategy.
-At midpoint the team is experiencing an upheaval in how members related to one another and to their work, making it the perfect timing for strategy improvement discussions.
+And that’s why the midpoint is an excellent opportunity for coaching interventions that invite the team to reflect on their performance strategy.
+In addition, at the midpoint, the couple is experiencing an upheaval in how members relate to one another and their work, making it the perfect timing for strategy improvement discussions.

-Even gentle interventions, such as reflecting on their work so far and looking into ways to work better can be of considerable value in strengthening a team and increase alignment of its performance strategies with the requirements of constantly changing products.
+Even gentle interventions, such as reflecting on their work so far and looking into ways to work better, can be of considerable value in strengthening a team and increasing the alignment of its performance strategies with the requirements of constantly changing products.